Islandora-Labs/islandora_simple_map/README.md

 ## Overview

 Geographic coordinates must be in "decimal degrees" format with latitude listed first, then longitude.
-Google Maps is remarkably forgiving of the specific formatting of the values, however.
+Google Maps is remarkably forgiving of the specific formatting of the values.
 All of these work:

 ```
 +49.05444,-121.985